MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-data-replication-run.md

 ## Troubleshoot and fix problems

 If errors occur during data replication, fix them then rerun the data replication.
-For more information about some common errors, refer to the [Cloud migration troubleshooting documentation for Business Central](/troubleshoot/dynamics-365/business-central/welcome-business-central).
+For more information about some common errors, refer to the [Cloud migration troubleshooting documentation for Business Central](/troubleshoot/dynamics-365/business-central/welcome-business-central) in Microsoft troubleshooting documentation.

 When you're ready to run the data replication again, select **Run date replication**.
 In general, only data changed since the last replication is replicated.
 To learn more, go to [Rerunning data replication](migration-data-replication.md#rerunning-data-replication).